lewisacidic/memoprop/.github/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in memoized-property!
+Thank you for your interest in memoprop!
 All contributions, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome - head over to the [Issue Tracker](../issues) to get started!

 Please note that we have a [code of conduct](#code-of-conduct); please follow it in all your interactions with the project.